 If there is any time to do the rides at Epcot, it’s during the Flower and Garden Festival.
-Since the festival runs from March through May you may have times when you need to escape the sun and an indoor rides like Frozen, Three Caballeros and Canada 360 offer a nice respite from the heat.
+Since the festival runs from March through May you may have times when you need to escape the sun and an indoor rides.
+Here are some of our favorite EPCOT rides to add to your visit!

 No matter when you visit, hopefully this post has helped level set everything that happens at this festival.
 If you need more info check out All Our Posts about the Flower and Garden Festival at Walt Disney World.
 Happy festival!